Skip to main content

 Managing Sources

-• View structure: Browse schemas, tables, columns, files, and other structural elements that Galaxy has observed
+• View structure: Browse schemas, tables, columns, files

-• Refresh structure: Update Galaxy’s understanding if the source system has changed
+• Sync: Update Galaxy’s understanding if the source system has changed

 • Configure connection: Update connection details or authentication

-• Remove connection: Disconnect a Source if it is no longer needed
+• Delete: Disconnect a Source if it is no longer needed

 Sources and Projects